Snow-White-Fire-Red: Translations

 The tale was also translated as Snow White, Flaming Red and as Snow White, Blazing Red by Jack Zipes and Joseph Russo.

 Analysis

+Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as tale type ATU 310, "The Maiden in the Tower".

 Folklorist Thomas Frederick Crane noted that the tale also involved the motif of the magical escape from the maiden's ogre mother, a narrative sequence that appears in tale type ATU 313, "The Magic Flight".
 He also remarked that this Sicilian tale had the motif of "The Forgotten Fiancé": after the hero and his bride return to his home, he kisses someone and forgets about her and his adventures.

+Motifs

 Scholars Christine Goldberg and Max Lüthi indicated that Southern European variants of type ATU 310, "The Maiden in the Tower", show the episode of the Forgotten Fiancé, for example, in Greek variants.

+According to Walter Puchner, in The Forgotten Fiancée subtype, it is "particularly common" in Mediterranean variants for the heroine to release doves to the prince's palace to remind him.
+This motif also occurs in combination with tale type ATU 310 in Mediterranean tales.